 - Funds expire and must be used within 24 months of award such that no carryover of funds will be permitted unless approval has been provided by the Office of Research.
 Any unused funds must be returned to the Office of Research.

-- Failure to comply with items 1 and 2 of the Awardee Requirements will result in suspension of MEGA funding and faculty becoming ineligible for future seed grant competitions from the Office of Research.
+- Failure to comply with any of the Awardee Requirements will result in suspension of MEGA funding and faculty becoming ineligible for future seed grant competitions from the Office of Research.

 - The MEGA award must be acknowledged in any resulting publications, exhibitions, or events, including press releases, using the following language: “This project was funded (or partially funded) by The University of Texas at Dallas Office of Research through the MEGA Program.”